| Home Earth

 Presidência da República Democrática de São Tomé e Príncipe

-Official website of the Presidency of São Tomé and Príncipe (in Portuguese).
+Official website of the Presidency of São Tomé and Príncipe (under construction).

 Assembleia Nacional de São Tomé and Príncipe